rafalicloud/rafdevops/README.md

 Stages of Git
 There are three satges of git VCS ...working directory, staging area and local repository.
 Git has three main states that code files can reside in: modified, staged, and committed.

+3 methods of git reset
+reset is the command we use when we want to move the repository back to a previous commit.
+The options or methods of git reset are --soft, --mixed , and --hard.